rkrx/php-streams/README.md

 Through abstraction an application, service or framework could rely a appropriate interface and is henceforth aware of byte-streams of any form.

+The interfaces are build with the SOLID-principles in mind, especially the [interface-segregation-principle](http://en.wikipedia.org/wiki/Interface_segregation_principle).

+Every interface should only implement the absolut necessary methods required to target an (possible) existing type of stream.

+Every stream implementation should only be forced to implement applicable functionality.

+Every IoC-aware component should only depend on interfaces, which are provide the required functionality.

+A logger for example only need to depend on a OutputStream.
+The logger do not need to open or close the stream nor does it need to know about the stream-size or the current cursor-position.
+A logger should not be aware of log-file-rotation or diskspace-monitoring.
+This is done by an outer component.
+So the logger could write to any writable stream without ay clue, what kind of stream this exactly is.

 Overview
 --------